waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Strategy & Lessons
 - Puzzle Solved: Numerical order 1-16 is correct for Kabuto.
 - Input Hygiene: Do not mix directional and action buttons in press_buttons.
+Use press_sequence for multi-step interactions.
 - HMs: Use FLASH in Dark Cave (requires Bellsprout).
-- Unown Battle: Catching is priority (out of Poké Balls currently).
+- Unown Battle: Psychic-type.
+Only know Hidden Power.
+Catching is priority (out of Poké Balls currently).

 ## Current Plan
 - Interact with NPCs in Route36RuinsOfAlphGate.